DominicData/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hi!
-I'm Dominic Afuwape, a Cloud Engineer at Macquarie Investment Bank.
-I have a wide range of knowledge in the cloud space having worked on number of different projects and passed the AWS Solutions Architect Associate exam.
+I'm Cloud Engineer at Macquarie Investment Bank.
+I have a wide range of knowledge in the cloud space having worked on a number of different projects and passed the AWS Solutions Architect Associate exam.

 My main programming languages are Python and Go though I know some C++.
 I have deployed modern cloud services like Grafana, Prometheus and sonarQube.